ahundt/cis/doc/intro.rst

 We then stack the polynomials to form the F Matrix, although this polynomial can be increased for higher precision or decreased for higher performance as needed.
-Once we have these polynomials stacked as a large matrix we solve the least squareds problem utilizing SVD against the ground truth data, as outlined on slide 43 of the lecture notes pictured below.
+Once we have these polynomials stacked as a large matrix we solve the least squares problem utilizing SVD against the ground truth data, as outlined on slide 43 of the lecture notes pictured below.